- Written by Terry Turner

 5 Cited Research Articles

 - Medicare.gov.
-(2019, September).
+(2021, September).
 Understanding Medicare Advantage & Prescription Drug Plan Enrollment Period.
 Retrieved from https://www.medicare.gov/Pubs/pdf/11219-Understanding-Medicare-Part-C-D.pdf

 - Centers for Medicare & Medicaid Services. (n.d.).
 Medicare Open Enrollment.
 Retrieved from https://www.cms.gov/Outreach-and-Education/Reach-Out/Find-tools-to-help-you-help-others/Medicare-Open-Enrollment

 - Medicare.gov. (n.d.).
 Part A & Part B sign up periods.
-Retrieved from https://www.medicare.gov/sign-up-change-plans/how-do-i-get-parts-a-b/part-a-part-b-sign-up-periods
+Retrieved from https://www.medicare.gov/basics/get-started-with-medicare/sign-up/when-does-medicare-coverage-start

 - Medicare.gov. (n.d.).
 When can I buy a Medigap policy?
 Retrieved from https://www.medicare.gov/supplements-other-insurance/when-can-i-buy-medigap

 - Edited By

 Calling this number connects you to one of our trusted partners.